Shard polytopes: Introduction

-\para{Shards, quotient fans, and quotientopes} Geometrically, the arcs correspond to pieces of hyperplanes, called \defn{shards}, that partition the braid arrangement.
+\para{Shards, quotient fans, and quotientopes} Geometrically, the arcs correspond to pieces of hyperplanes, called the \defn{shards}, that partition the hyperplanes in the braid arrangement.
 Namely, the arc~$\arc \eqdef (a, b, A, B)$ corresponds to the shard~$\shard(\arc)$ defined as the piece of the hyperplane~$\b{x}_a = \b{x}_b$ defined by the inequalities~${\b{x}_{a'} \le \b{x}_a = \b{x}_b \le \b{x}_{b'}}$ for all~$a' \in A$ and~$b' \in B$.
-In~\cite{Reading-HopfAlgebras}, N.~Reading proved that each lattice congruence~$\equiv$ of the weak order defines a complete fan~$\Fan_\equiv$, called \defn{quotient fan}, whose dual graph is the Hasse diagram of the lattice quotient~$\fS_n / {\equiv}$.
-The chambers of~$\Fan_\equiv$ can be seen either by glueing together the chambers of the braid fan that belong to the same congruence class, or as the connected components of the complement of the union of the shards~$\shard(\arc)$ for all arcs~$\arc$ in the ideal~$\arcs_\equiv$.
-In~\cite{PilaudSantos-quotientopes}, V.~Pilaud and F.~Santos showed that this quotient fan is the normal fan of a polytope, called \defn{quotientope}.
-These realizations were obtained by a careful but slightly obscur choice of right-hand sides defining an inequality normal to each ray of the braid fan.
+In~\cite{Reading-HopfAlgebras}, N.~Reading proved that each lattice congruence~$\equiv$ of the weak order on~$\fS_n$ defines a complete fan~$\Fan_\equiv$, called the \defn{quotient fan}, whose dual graph is the Hasse diagram of the lattice quotient~$\fS_n / {\equiv}$.
+The chambers of~$\Fan_\equiv$ can be seen either by gluing together the chambers of the braid fan that belong to the same congruence class, or as the connected components of the complement of the union of the shards~$\shard(\arc)$ for all arcs~$\arc$ in the ideal~$\arcs_\equiv$.
+In~\cite{PilaudSantos-quotientopes}, V.~Pilaud and F.~Santos showed that this quotient fan is the normal fan of a polytope, called a \defn{quotientope}.
+These realizations were obtained by a careful but slightly obscure choice of the heights defining inequalities normal to each ray of the braid fan.
 In this paper, we propose an alternative approach to construct polytopal realizations of the quotient fan, with several advantages discussed below.